Burlington Centre

 Burlington Centre is located at the intersections of Guelph Line, Fairview and Prospect Streets, south of the Queen Elizabeth Way (QEW).
 The mall is owned by RioCan Management Inc., and was owned until mid-2011 by Ivanhoe Cambridge.

 Services

-On the first floor there are retail stores and on the second floor there are Medical, Dental, Professional offices.
+On the first floor there are retail stores and on the second floor there are medical, dental and professional offices.
 Just outside the mall to the south there is a farmers' market.
 The Burlington Centre Farmers' Market has been held since 1959.